 3.1 Existential aspects of pandemics

 Pandemics have traditionally caused people and communities to contemplate deeply on existential and philosophical issues.
-The normality of existence has been disturbed by pandemics like the Spanish flu, COVID-19, and the Black Death, forcing people to face basic existential issues.
+The normality of existence has been disturbed by pandemics like the Spanish flu, COVID-19, and the Black Death, forcing people to face basic existential issues (citation).
 These incidents compel us to consider the meanings we ascribe to life, the fundamental philosophical issues surrounding our interconnection, fragility, and purpose.
 We now wish to investigate the existential and philosophical ramifications of pandemics on humanity, looking at the themes that surface and how they influence people’s viewpoints.

 The philosophical philosophy known as existentialism, which explains how meaning is created in an uncaring or even absurd reality, has significant resonance in the setting of pandemics (Sartre, 2007).
 As people struggle with the temporality of life, the abrupt start and broad effects of pandemics put death to the forefront of human awareness.
 Pandemics expose the existential fragility that permeates all aspects of our life due to the constant presence of death, disease, and pain (Camus, 1948).